 Dogs and Boating

 Wikipedia reliably informs us that ‘seadog’ can refer either to a sailor or a dog.
-Well, it occurred to me that many of us have actual dogs, of all breeds, shapes and sizes that come out on our boats, so a few words about them might be helpful.
+Well, it occured to me that many of us have actual dogs, of all breeds, shapes and sizes that come out on our boats, so a few words about them might be helpful.

-Some dogs do genuinely love being out on a boat and take to it like a fi sh to water (if that’s not mixing metaphors).
+Some dogs do genuinely love being out on a boat and take to it like a fish to water (if thats not mixing metaphors).
 Others are less sure or even nervous about the whole adventure.
+This article is intended to help dog owners acclimatise their dogs to the boating life.

 Walkies

-Most dogs are happy to go to a marina – even they can sense the excitement.
-However, some dogs don’t like walking along the pontoons or up or down (depending on the tide) a linking bridge.
+Most dogs are happy to go to a marina, even they can sense the excitement.
+However, some dogs don’t like walking along the pontoons or on a linking bridge.
+This is not a good start, before you have even got onto the boat..
+I have seen owners trying to pull their small, but apparently powerful dog by his lead along a pontoon.

-Whilst amusing for onlookers (almost as entertaining as watching someone trying to berth in nice gusty conditions . . .), it can present a real problem.
-Often the issue can be quite simple – the dog is uncomfortable with the gaps between the wood on the pontoon, or the patterns of holes in plastic pontoons.
-Their claws can get (painfully) caught, especially in plastic ones.
+Even the offering of a tempting morsel of chicken would not get the dog to move.
+Often the issue can be quite simple, the dog is uncomfortable with the gaps between the wood on the pontoon, or the patterns of holes in plastic pontoons.

-Solution?
-Take it slow and steady.
-The first time you take your dog to a marina, have it walk just a few steps, and then get back on ‘dry land’.
+Their claws can get painfully caught, especially in plastic ones.
+The solution is take it slow and steady.
+The first time you take your dog to a marina, have it walk just a few staps, and then get back on dry land.
 Reward its behaviour.
-Then try a
+Then try a little bit of a longer walk along the pontoon.
+Again use positive reinforcement so that the dog enjoys the whole experience.

 Smelly Toys and Beds